Azure/azure-sdk-for-js/sdk/mixedreality/mixed-reality-authentication/README.md

 ### Return Value

-The return value for a successful call to `getToken` is an `AccessToken` from [@azure/core-http](https://www.npmjs.com/package/@azure/core-http).
-An unsuccessful call will result in an exception being thrown.
+The return value for a successful call to `getToken` is an `GetTokenResponse`, which is an `AccessToken` from [@azure/core-http](https://www.npmjs.com/package/@azure/core-http) that also contains HTTP request and response details in the `_response` field.

 ## Examples